-This will appear almost incredible to those whe have heard it asserted that the noise of the cataract is frequently heard at the distance of forty miles.
-Both these facts, however, are actually true, and depend entirely on the state of the atmosphere and current of the air.
+This will appear almost incredible to those who have heard it asserted that the noise of the cataract is frequently heard at the distance of forty miles.
+Both these facts however, are actually true, and depend entirely on the state of the atmosphere and current of the air.

-Whence hurrying clouds of boiling smoke arose, &c.
+Note 49-Page 57.
+Whence hurrying clouds, &c.